yashrajbharti/random-color-pearl/README.md

 <random-color-svg width="92px" height="92px" username=""></random-color-svg>
 ```

-> Supports three optional attributes, height and width for sizing the svg, and a username attribute to get a hashed color (optional).
+> Supports the following optional attributes, height and width for sizing the svg, and a username attribute to get a hashed color (optional).
 Also, it has getter and setter methods for color.
 Colors attribute is a string of 15 hex color codes.

 | Attribute  | Description                                         | Default     |
 | ---------- | --------------------------------------------------- | ----------- |